 The officers of the society shall consist of President, President-Elect, Secretary/Treasurer, and Secretary/Treasurer-Elect.
-These, with the immediate Past President, the National Director, and the Senior and Junior Graduate Student Representatives, shall constitute the Executive Committee.
-The voting members of the Executive Committee shall be the President, Past President, President-Elect, Secretary/Treasurer, Secretary/Treasurer-Elect, the National Director and the Senior Graduate Student Representative.
+These, with the immediate Past President, the National Director, and the Senior and Junior Graduate Student Representatives, shall constitute the ASAS Southern Section Board of Directors.
+The voting members of the ASAS Southern Section Board of Directors shall be the President, Past President, President-Elect, Secretary/Treasurer, Secretary/Treasurer-Elect, the National Director and the Senior Graduate Student Representative.

-The term of office shall be for approximately one year effective at the end of the meeting in which elected and continuing through the next annual meeting.
+The term of office shall be for approximately one year effective at the end of the Southern Section Annual Business Meeting in which elected and continuing through the next Southern Section Annual Business Meeting.
 The National Director shall be for a three-year term.
 The Graduate Student Representatives shall be for a two-year term.
 The Executive Director shall participate as a non-voting member.

-- The President shall serve as chair of the business meeting and Executive Committee.
+- The President shall serve as chair of the business meeting and ASAS Southern Section Board of Directors.
 S/He shall appoint all standing committees and perform such other duties as are usually required of a president.
-S/He shall represent the Southern Section at the annual meetings of the Southern Association of Agricultural Scientists and will be a member of the Boards of Directors as defined by this organization.
+S/He shall represent the Southern Section at the Southern Section Regional Meetings and the Southern Section Annual Business Meetings and will be a member of the Boards of Directors as defined by this organization.

 - The Secretary/Treasurer shall:

-- Coordinate with the Secretary/Treasurer-Elect the recording of the minutes of the annual meeting of the Southern Section Business and Executive Committee meetings.
-The official set of minutes of all annual meetings will be passed on from one Secretary to the next.
-Copies of the minutes of the annual meeting will be distributed at the annual business meeting.
+- Coordinate with the Secretary/Treasurer-Elect the recording of the minutes of the Southern Section Business and ASAS Southern Section Board of Directors meetings.
+The official set of minutes of all meetings will be passed on from one Secretary to the next.
+Copies of the minutes of the Southern Section Annual Business Meeting will be distributed at the next Southern Section Annual Business Meeting.

 - Monitor financial records for the Southern Section of the American Society of Animal Science.
 These financial records shall include a permanent roll of the paid-up members for each year.
 Report on financial status to the membership at the annual business meeting.